msakuta/rustograd/README.md

 ## Usage

-First, build an expression with usual Rust arithmetics, but wrap the value in `Term::Value`.
+First, build an expression with usual Rust arithmetics, but wrap the value in `Term::new`.
 Note that you need to take a reference (like `&a`) to apply arithmetics due to how operator overloading works in Rust.

 ```rust